CGDS Team Publishes Study Supporting Distinct Molecular Mechanisms Underlying ME/CFS

 Shaurita D. Hutchins, a PhD trainee at CGDS, presented a poster titled “Identification of Drug Targets in Pulmonary Arterial Hypertension Using Gene Expression Signature Reversal & Mechanism of Action.”
 Her attendance was supported by a scholarship from the JXTX Foundation, which “provides support for students to attend conferences in computational biology and data science.”

-CGDS is proud to have its researchers contributing to important discussions at leading scientific gatherings.
+CGDS is proud to have its researchers contributing to discussions at leading scientific gatherings.
 The work presented at #CSHLData24 reflects the lab’s commitment to advancing computational biology.

 Learn more about the CSHL Biological Data Science Meeting.